This phrase is typically used to describe someone who loses their money quickly, either by being tricked or spending it

 Tip: Looking for the meaning and origin of more phrases like this one?
-Use the menu at the top to find them.
+Find them by using the top menu to navigate around.

 Below is an example of this saying being used in a sentence:

 - Bryan’s grandmother gave him two hundred dollars as a gift.
 However, he promptly lost the money by betting on a sports game.
 Thus, as the saying goes, a fool and his money are soon parted.

 The expression you just read about is on our list of money sayings.
 If you want to see others like it, check out that page.